 Teena Beetleman tries wiping away the snow freezing on her eyelids, but it hurts.
-She thinks she's either tearing her lids or pulling out her lashes, all of this happening within civilization or nearly so—houses, she knows this, just off this very road somewhere, barns, too, businesses, too, since development is sticking its stinky toe way out here in the country, and more than one giant sausage of hay she could crawl right into where the temperature is said to be a hundred and twenty degrees.
+She thinks she's either tearing her lids or pulling out her lashes, all of this happening within civilization or nearly so—houses, she knows this, just off this very road somewhere, barns, too, businesses, too, since development is sticking its stinky toe way out here in the country, and more than one giant sausage of hay she could crawl right into where the temperature is said to be a 120 degrees.

 Of course, elsewhere now appeared to be anywhere since she could barely see through the scratchy curtain of her eyelids, and she thought her pantyhose might be freezing since it seemed to be shredding from her legs in tiny strips—and it was pantyhose, too, not flesh.
 Teena hadn't frozen yet, or frozen partially in the sense of being easy to slice up for a stir-fry or salad.
 Her mind had its cold moments, but she still knew she had to move from this very Point A to a Point B down the road where a married man whose wife had gone to Ecuador on a short trip (drugs, Teena knew, or connections thereto) awaited her arrival for a nice, secluded weekend of sex and food and music.